 What are the types of strabismus?

 There are several forms of strabismus.
-The 2 most common are:
+The two most common are:

 - Intermittent exotropia: In this type of strabismus, one eye will fixate (concentrate) on a target while the other eye is pointing outward.
-Symptoms may include headaches, difficulty reading, eyestrain, and closing one eye when viewing far away objects or when in bright light.
-Patients may have no symptoms; the ocular deviation (difference) may be noticed by others.
+Symptoms may include double vision, headaches, difficulty reading, eyestrain, and closing one eye when viewing far away objects or when in bright light.
+Patients may have no symptoms while the ocular deviation (difference) may be noticed by others.
 Intermittent exotropia can happen at any age.
-Treatment may involve glasses, patching, eye exercises, and/or surgery on the muscles of one or both eyes.
+Treatment may involve glasses, patching, eye exercises and/or surgery on the muscles of one or both eyes.

 Another type of strabismus is called infantile esotropia.
-This condition is marked by a large amount of inward turning of both eyes in infants that typically starts before 6 months of age.
-There is usually no farsightedness present (or only a small amount), and glasses do not correct the crossing.
+This condition is marked by a large amount of inward turning of both eyes in infants that typically starts before six months of age.
+There is usually no significant amount of farsightedness present and glasses do not correct the crossing.
 Inward turning may start on an irregular basis, but soon becomes constant in nature.
 It is present when the child is looking far away and up close.
-The treatment for this type of strabismus is surgery on the inner or outer eye muscles to correct the alignment.
+The treatment for this type of strabismus is surgery on the muscles of one or both eyes to correct the alignment.

 Adults can also experience strabismus.
-Most commonly, ocular misalignment in adults is due to stroke, but it can also occur from physical trauma or from a childhood strabismus that was not treated or was improperly treated.
-Strabismus in adults can be treated in a variety of ways, including observation, patching, prism glasses, and/or surgery.
+Most commonly, ocular misalignment in adults is due to stroke, but it can also occur from physical trauma or from a childhood strabismus that was not previously treated or has recurred or progressed.
+Strabismus in adults can be treated in a variety of ways, including observation, patching, prism glasses and/or strabismus surgery.

 How common is strabismus?